Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Data-Private Capacity Control.

 \subsection{Data-Private Mathematical Model.}

-Even though they may have agreed to collaborate, the major concern for the parties is the privacy of the input data and their sensitive decisions when solving the joint problem \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}.
-The input data consists of the revenue vectors, the product matrices and the capacity vectors.
-Clearly, each party would try not to reveal its own revenue vector.
-The products data, on the other hand, show the paths for the parties.
-For instance, the transportation companies in the logistics industry do not share their routes with other parties.
-In other industries, like in airline transportation, the paths may be publicly available.
-However, each party may still hide the number of available capacities reserved for a path.
-Therefore, as expressions in \eqref{eq:AkBk} show, failing to hide the product matrices would then simply reveal the allocated capacities to a path.
+Even though they may have agreed to collaborate, the major concern for the parties is the privacy of the input data (see Definition \ref{def:dataset}) and their sensitive decisions when solving the joint problem \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}.
 In our problem setup, the parties keep their revenue and capacity vectors as well as their product matrices private.
 Although the parties sign up for sharing some capacities on the network, they do not share any information about their individual capacities.
 Thus, only the shared resource capacities are not private for the involved parties.
-Aside from the privacy of their input data, the parties may also prefer to disguise their optimal decisions regarding the allocations and, more importantly, their bid-prices corresponding to their private capacities designated by the set of constraints \eqref{eqn:org_model_ck}.
-In the subsequent part of this section, we present the steps for the parties to randomly transform their private input and output data.
+In the subsequent part of this section, we present the steps for the parties to randomly transform their private input and output data in order to ensure data-privacy while collectively solving the network problem.
 Then, with this transformed data, the overall private model is constructed and made available to all parties.
 We conclude this section with our key result, which shows that parties can still recover their optimal allocations and bid-prices after the proposed private model is solved by each party.
 In our following discussion, we use the term \textit{masked problem} to refer to the resulting problem after applying random transformations to the input data.

-First, we start with concealing the private output; that is, the individual optimal allotments ($\vx_k^*$) and the individual bid-prices ($\valpha_k^*$).
+First, we start with concealing the private output; that is, the individual optimal capacity allotments ($\vx_k^*$) and the individual bid-prices ($\valpha_k^*$).
 To this end, we first ask each party $k \in \CK$ to generate its own private pair of random vectors, $\veta_k \in \RR^{n_k}$ and $\vxi_k \in \RR^{m_k}$ to transform the primal and dual solutions.
 Then, we use the auxiliary variables $\vz_k$ and $\vv_k$ for $k \in \CK$ to construct the following mathematical model: